-4. Julbo Trek: The Julbo Trek features detachable shields to block lateral rays from intense glare and provide superior ventilation.
-These sunglasses offer a flex nose design, Grip Tech and 360-degree adjustable temples to ensure they won’t fall off when you are running up a hill.
-The Trek also comes with a removable sweat blocker and adjustable cord, Spectron 4 polycarbonate lenses, and an anti-reflective coating to reduce eyestrain and eliminate glare.
+The Julbo EXPLORER 2.0 features detachable shields to block lateral rays from intense glare and provide superior ventilation.
+These sunglasses offer a flex nose design, Grip Tech and 360-degree adjustable temples to ensure they won’t fall off when you are running up a hill or scaling a mountainside.
+The EXPLORER 2.0 also comes with an adjustable cord, Spectron 4 polycarbonate lenses, and an anti-reflective coating to reduce eyestrain and eliminate glare.

-5. Oakley EVZero Path: These sunglasses feature Oakley’s Plutonite Lenses, which offer top UV protection filtering 100% of all UVA, UVB, UVC and harmful blue light up to 400mm.
+The Oakley EVZero Path sunglasses feature Oakley’s Plutonite Lenses, which offer top UV protection filtering 100% of all UVA, UVB, UVC and harmful blue light up to 400mm.
 Prizm lens technology is designed to enhance color, contrast and detail, while HD Polarized lenses block 99% of reflected glare.